Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-overview.rst

 Three main methods can be used (and combined) to recover the load, depending on how the hoist brake and the MS Unit can be accessed and used in the emergency situation that requires the recovery:

-- :ref:`Forced MS recovery`
+- Forced MS recovery
-- :ref:`MS followed gravity lowering`
+- MS followed gravity lowering
-- :ref:`MS assisted gravity lowering`
+- MS assisted gravity lowering

 Forced MotoSuiveur® Recovery
 ----------------------------